1 March 2023

 Become a brand ambassador

 Brand Ambassadors represent an employer brand on-campus.
-They fit in their work in-between lectures, seminars and coursework.
+They balance their work around lectures, seminars and coursework.

 Work for your university

-Many universities pay students around £8.50 - £10 per hour to do jobs like:
+Many universities pay students approximately £10 per hour to do jobs like:

 Again, you can fit this work between your studies and social life.